Wattle Grove, New South Wales: Commercial area

 Wattle Grove's shopping centre was opened in 1998, but in late 2005 several of the businesses were gutted by fire.
 The centre reopened in 2007 and includes a Coles supermarket, hairdressing salon, real estate agency, pizzeria, pharmacy, charcoal chicken, news agency and other specialty shops.
 The Wattle Grove Club Hotel is within the complex.

 Transport

 Wattle Grove is well connected to other regions of Sydney due to its proximity to the M5 and M7 Motorways.
 Bus routes 901 and 902, operated by Transit Systems, run within the suburb.
 Route 901 connects to Holsworthy railway station and Liverpool railway station.

 Culture

 Community

 The Wattle Grove area was designed to have a strong community 'feel' under the redeveloping of the area by Delfin in the 1990s.

-Today, it is possible to evaluate the success of this by the large numbers of young families walking the tree lined footpaths on the weekends, and the strong turnouts at community events, such as the Christmas Carols and the Annual Easter Egg Hunt in Australis Park on Easter Sunday.

 Schools

 Wattle Grove is served by four primary schools: Holsworthy Primary School, Wattle Grove Primary School, St Mark's Coptic Orthodox College and St Christopher's Catholic Primary School, in addition to secondary schools: Holsworthy High School, Moorebank High School and St Mark's Coptic Orthodox College.
 St Christopher's is a feeder school for All Saints Catholic College Liverpool.